AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/database-storage-troubleshooter-on-adobe-commerce.md

 >[!NOTE]
 >
 >By default database tmpdir writes to `/tmp`.
-To check your database configuration is still on this default, run the following command in MySQL CLI: `SHOW VARIABLES LIKE "TMPDIR";` If the database tmpdir is still writing to `/tmp`, you will see `/tmp` in the Value column.
+To check your database configuration is still on this default, run the following command in [!DNL MySQL] CLI: `SHOW VARIABLES LIKE "TMPDIR";` If the database tmpdir is still writing to `/tmp`, you will see `/tmp` in the Value column.

 a. `/tmp` – Proceed to [Step 4](#step-4).
 b. `/data/mysql` – Proceed to [Step 5](#step-5).